bobvanderlinden/softwarebakeryblog/articles/shrinking-images-on-linux.markdown

 Sidenote, for this I will use dd.
 This method is not optimal, since we will copy the first part of the image over to a new image.
 The new image will only contain the important data and not the unallocated part.
 If you know a nice way in bash to just set the size of the file, please enlighten me in the comments!

 We will copy the image over to another file but we will leave out the unallocated part (which is the last part of the image).
 We will first need to know where our partition ends and where the unallocated part begins.
-We do this using `fdisk':
+We do this using `fdisk`:

     $ fdisk -l myimage.img